abbiemccallum/Coffe_Shop_Project/projects/02_trivia_api/starter/README.md

 The backend app is hosted at http://127.0.0.1:5000/ The frontend base URL is http://127.0.0.1:3000/

-Authentication: This version of the application does not require authentication or API keys.

 ### Error Handling

 Errors are returned as JSON objects in the following format: